kumatheworld/advent-of-code-haskell/README.md

 ### 📝 Create your repository

 1. Clone this repository to your computer.
-2. If you are solving a previous year's advent of code, change the `year` constant in `app/Download.hs`, `app/Submit.hs`, and `src/AoC/Template.hs`.
+2. If you are solving a previous year's advent of code, change the year in `.aoc-year`.

 ### 💻 Setup Haskell